rebelm/stigs/README.md

 ## Development

 I'm not terribly advanced with GIT, so my collaborative skills are lacking.
-If you are in the DOD and need
+Email me at lukepafford@gmail.com if you have any questions